eyre-rs/eyre/README.md

 matter much for how expensive backtrace capture is, it will always be in the 10s of milliseconds to capture.
-A debug version of `backtrace::Backtrace` however isn't so lucky, and can take an order of magnitude more time to capture a backtrace compared to it's std counterpart.
+A debug version of `backtrace::Backtrace` however isn't so lucky, and can take an order of magnitude more time to capture a backtrace compared to its std counterpart.

 Cargo [profile
 overrides](https://doc.rust-lang.org/cargo/reference/profiles.html#overrides)